allincowell/Deep-Learning-Projects/README.md

 ---

-The assignment consists of 2 projects:
+The Repo consists of 2 projects.
+The details of the projects are given below.

 ## Project 1

-This assignment includes:

 * Building and training a Residual Network Model (ResNet)
 * Saving snapshots of your trained model